wp-plugins/planso-forms/readme.txt

 Please use our [support form](http://www.planso.de/en/support/) to report bugs and to receive help.

 == Screenshots ==
-1. Easily create forms with multiple columns using drag-n-drop.
+1. Easily create forms with multiple columns using drag-n-drop with PlanSo Forms builder.

 2. Preview forms created while editing - PlanSo forms acts like a wysiwyg form creator.